 A growing range of items, especially some types of clothing, domestic appliances, audio/visual equipment, technology, e.g. Smart Phones computers, computer software, and cameras, are more expensive than identical items sold in the USA.
 Cars cost slightly more in Mexico than equivalent models in the US.

 Gasoline and diesel prices are set by the Mexican government and for this reason prices don't fluctuate as much as those in the USA and Europe when oil prices go up or down on international markets.
-Gasoline tends to be more expensive than gasoline prices in the USA, although when oil prices rise steeply, the disparity between the two lessens.
+This year for the first time, gasoline stations are allowed to sell gasoline at prices lower than the maximum level set by the government.

 Rents in Mexico can be equal to rents found equivalent-sized US towns or cities if the place is popular or fashionable; and particularly in places within easy each of the US border and/or frequented by foreign visitors and expats.
 In less popular (or less well known / off the beaten track) towns and cities, you may find good quality accommodation at far lower rents that you would pay for the equivalent space in the US.